 An attractive diving site with depths that range from 8 to 30 meters, Abu Thima is located 80 kilometers north of Al Muharraq and it features a huge pinnacle covered in coral that houses numerous sea creatures like sea turtles, eagle rays and moray eels.

 The site acts as an attraction not only for both experienced and novice divers but also for endless schools of tropical fish.
-It is recommended to visit Abu Thima in summer and autumn to get the best diving experience there as the water visibility is at its best during these two seasons.
+If you are planning a trip to Bahrain especially during summer or autumn, visit Abu Thima to get the best diving experience there as the water visibility is at its best during these two seasons.

 Kubbar Island – Kuwait